open-telemetry/oteps/text/0225-configuration.md

 The behaviour when both configuration file and environment variables are present will be decided in the final design.
 Here are four options that should be considered:

 1. implementations ignore environment variables in preference of the configuration file
-2. implementations give preference to the environment variables in preference over the configuration file
+2. implementations give preference to the environment variables over the configuration file
 3. an exception arises causing the application to fail to start
 4. the behaviour is left unspecified